article

 If you’re interested in envisioning a world enhanced by robotics technology, the industry would love your experience and passion.
 Job boards, like the one run by Silicon Valley Robotics, are a great place to start.
 You can also peruse robotics publications like The Robot Report to find companies working on problems that excite you, and then check out their career pages.

-To learn more about the data and internal tools that these companies may use, check out our sample self-driving data in the Foxglove Studio app.
-For ways to get involved with the Foxglove team, you can sign up for our newsletter, join our Slack channel, or check out our own careers page.
+To learn more about the data and internal tools that these companies may use, check out our sample self-driving data in the Foxglove app.
+For ways to get involved with the Foxglove team, you can sign up for our newsletter, join our Discord community, or check out our own careers page.

 Get started for free